awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-cwl-format.md

 1. In the **Filter** text box, enter **/aws/iotwireless**, and then choose the `/aws/iotwireless` Log group\.

-1. To see a complete list of the AWS IoT Core for LoRaWAN logs generated for your account, choose **Search all**\.
+1. To see a complete list of the AWS IoT Wireless logs generated for your account, choose **Search all**\.
 To look at an individual log stream, choose the expand icon\.

 1. To filter the log streams, you can also enter a query in the **Filter events** text box\.
 Here are some queries to try:
    + `{ $.logLevel = "ERROR" }`